SwissTPH/r-openMalariaUtilities/README.md

 Replace `TAG` with the tag you want to use.

-If you want to use the latest version on `master`, please use
+If you want to use the latest development version on `master`, please use

 ``` R
 devtools::install_github("SwissTPH/r-openMalariaUtilities")